sandeepksaini/utilityscript/README.md

 # utilityscript
 :copyright: All utlity based scripts

-### Purpose: For documentatation of commands and utility scripts.
+### Purpose: For documentation of commands and utility scripts.